 It is now the distant future, within the Galactic Century.
-Through a period of ages, mankind has spread across said galaxy, colonizing numerous star systems in distant planets and artificial colonies.
-Each world and colony varies in characteristics; some are highly developed in technology and order, while others are generally lawless and parallel to the third world.
+Through a period of ages, mankind has developed upon a multitude of worlds, such that they would eventually spread across said galaxy, colonizing numerous star systems in distant planets and artificial colonies.
+Each world and colony varies in characteristics between civilizations; some are highly developed in technology and order, while others are generally lawless and parallel to the third world.
 It has been said that the total number of inhabited planets and systems in each sector would be the same as that of the stars in the night sky.

-And while there are countless galactic nations, there is but one which holds near absolute power and authority throughout the stars: the Earth Federation.
-The Earth Federation, or simply EF, is the largest and oldest state in the galaxy, evolving from mankind's collective homeworld of Earth.
-Most of the civilized galaxy comes under the Federation flag, and those who do not recognize its authority with both fear and respect.
+Amongst the countless galactic nations, there is one that holds near absolute power and authority throughout the stars: the Earth Federation.
+The Earth Federation, or simply EF, is one of the largest and most powerful states in the galaxy, evolving from titular world of Earth.
+Much of the civilized galaxy comes under the Federation flag, and those who do not recognize its authority hold both fear and respect in place.
 In spite of its vastness, the Federation is run by a single chief of state, a President, and a Senate on the Federation's capital world, while its power is kept by the massive Earth Federation Star Force.
 Even so, the Earth Federation is considered a just government with benevolent leadership by many.

 Unfortunately, the times were far from tranquil, as the galaxy would soon be faced with a dangerous adversary: the Zeon Empire.
-Once having been a backwater Federation colony world in a distant sector, Zeon was soon transformed into one of the wealthiest, most industrialized and influential planets within the galaxy.
-This was made possible through the usage of genetic engineering and augmentation of the original colonists' descendents so that they may adapt to their new environment far more easily.
-However, this process soon became a social normality on Zeon in the following years, which proved to be controversial throughout the rest of the galaxy as genetic tampering was normally illegal, both within the Federation and the other nations.
+Once a hostile world in which only the strongest survived, Zeon gradually transformed into one of the wealthiest, most industrialized and influential nations within the galaxy.
+This was made possible through the usage of genetic engineering and augmentation by Zeon's original forbearers so that their descendents may adapt to their new environment far more easily.
+However, this process soon became a social normality on Zeon in the following years, which proved to be controversial throughout the rest of the galaxy as genetic tampering was highly taboo within the Federation and the other nations.

-Most in the galaxy took this as a war in the planning stages, but in spite of this, the Daikun lineage would still maintain good relations with the outside galaxy, thus ensuring two hundred years of peaceful coexistence.
-That is until June 7, GC 1364, when the last Emperor of the Daikun line, Dietrich, was assassinated by a terrorist attack alongside the Zeon Chancellor, Degwin von Zabi.
+As time continued on, Zeon would become more and more belligerent to the rest of the galaxy, such that many saw war upon the horizon.
+In spite of this, the Daikun Dynasty, the then-rulers of Zeon, would still maintain good relations with the outside galaxy, thus ensuring two hundred years of peaceful coexistence.
+That is until June 7, GC 2364, when the last Emperor of the Daikun line, Zorin, was assassinated by a terrorist attack alongside the Zeon Chancellor, Degwin Zabi.
 One of the assassins was apprehended before he could commit suicide via intoxication, and according to the planetary police force's official report, the man was a non-augmented offworlder, as well as a anti-Zeon fanatic and vigilante.
 This caused the benevolence of Zeon to increase greatly, with some even believing the assassin was a Federation agent.
 This is where the real tension began.

 The war, which would last for a long while became both the first ever human conflict on the galactic scale and the single largest and most devastating conflict of the era in the number of military casualties, civilian deaths, and devastation across the galaxy.
 During the fierce fighting of the first few months of the war, the Zeon war machine remained unchallenged.
 Planets were either conquered and subjugated quickly or they were wiped out through the usage of weapons of mass destruction, which were used indiscriminately.
 Even the vaunted Star Force would be unable to respond to this great blitzkrieg in time, and when it did the forces deployed could only hurt the Zeon forces, not defeat them.
 During this period of fighting, billions upon billions of humans, both civilian and soldier were killed, wiping out a large percentage of the human population in the galaxy.
 And it only grew worse from there.